robertoaloi/robertoaloi.github.io/_posts/2014-09-12-notes-on-erlang-quickcheck.markdown

 this code during tests and you will probably have only a few elements in your state at any given time.

-### Live in the Erlang shell
+### Living in the Erlang shell

-Sometimes the feedback loop for executing QuickCheck tests can be long and/or the way properties are verified can be a bit inflexible.
+Sometimes the feedback loop for executing QuickCheck tests is long and/or the way properties are verified is inflexible.
 As an example, you may be wrapping your QuickCheck properties in EUnit suites to get code coverage information, or you may run QuickCheck via [rebar](https://github.com/basho/rebar).

-When implementing new properties or debugging an abstract state machine, try to run QuickCheck from the Erlang shell as much as possible.
-Being able to run `eqc:check/1` on your latest counterexample and being able to re-run a property in a matter of seconds after a quick fix will reveal a great win in the long term.
+When implementing a new property or debugging an abstract state machine, try to run QuickCheck from the Erlang shell as much as possible.
+Being able to run `eqc:check/1` on your latest counterexample, to verify the list of generated commands using the `sample/1` function (as explained above) and to re-run a property in seconds after a quick fix is a great win in the long term.

 ### How long will my commands take?

-In your QuickCheck abstract state machine, you have operations which can take long time and you may want to set a timeout for the entire test suite.
-You don't want to set the timeout too small, since you may incur into _occasionaly failing test cases_ (due to the timeout being hit, in case long sequences of commands are generated).
+In your QuickCheck abstract state machine, you could have operations which take long time, so you may want to set a timeout for the entire test suite.
+You don't want to set the timeout too small, to avoid incurring into _occasionaly failing test cases_ (due to the timeout being hit, in case long sequences of commands are generated).
 On the other hand, you don't want to set the timeout too long, since you don't want your tests to run forever.
 So, what's a good value for a timeout?

-Well, since the sequence of command is available in your property, you could calculate a timeout value from the sequence of commands itself:
+Well, since the sequence of command is available in your property, you could calculate a timeout value from the sequence of commands itself.
+The following snippet should give you a better idea of what I mean here.

 {% highlight erlang %}
 prop_bar() ->